 Supposed to be the best contest of the tournament so far, the matchup between Delhi Capitals and Mumbai Indians turned out to be rather anti-climatic as the defending champions thumped the table-toppers by five wickets.

 The game was already finished by the 15th over of the second innings when Suryakumar Yadav added crucial runs with both Quinton de Kock and Ishan Kishan to take his team near the target.
 Chasing a modest target of 163, Mumbai were 130/3 after 15th over with just 33 needed from 30 balls.
-But the game didn’t quite end in easily as the lower order Mumbai batsmen almost made a mess of it before a Krunal Pandya four clinched it for the Rohit Sharma led side.
+But the game didn’t quite end in easily as the lower order Mumbai batsmen almost made a mess of it before Krunal Pandya four clinched it for the Rohit Sharma led side.

 Earlier choosing to bat first after winning the toss, Delhi couldn’t quite get to a total that they would have liked on the Abu Dhabi track.
 Hampered by injury to Rishabh Pant and therefore change being made in the successful playing 11 with last match hero Shimron Hetmyer being pulled out, Delhi could only score 162 in their allotted overs.